 Using your palm for friction, roll each piece of dough into a ball.
 Press your thumb through the center of the dough to create the bagel shape.

-Boil the bagels for 15-30 seconds on each side, then transfer to a baking sheet.
-Bake until golden brown, then let cool.
+Boil the bagels for about seconds on each side, then transfer to a baking sheet.
+Bake until golden brown, then let cool, slice and serve.

 Expert baking tips